MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 board supports four bits of information for each of the three colour channels, i.e. 12 colour bits.
 However, since this is going to be an 8-bit computer, we will only use three bits for red and green, and two bits for blue.
-Values for some common colours are defined in lines 32-37 in vga.vhd.
+Values for some common colours are defined in lines 32-37 in comp.vhd.

 ## VGA timing
 In this project we will work with a resolution of 640x480 pixels @ 60 Hz screen